A small-time coupling between $\Lambda$-coalescents and branching processes: Preliminaries

 We briefly recall the setting of \cite{7}.
-For each fixed $t\geq 0$, define $M_t([x_1,x_2]):= Z_t(x_2) - Z_t(x_1)$, for all $0\leq x_1\leq x_2\leq 1$.
+For each fixed $t\geq0$, define $M_t([x_1, x_2]):= Z_t(x_2) - Z_t(x_1)$, for all $0\leq x_1\leq x_2\leq1$.
 Then $M_t$ extends to a random measure on $[0,1]$.
-The process $M=(M_t,\,t\geq 0)$ is easily seen to be Markov, with a generator given by (see, (1.15) in~\cite{7} for the general case formula)
+The process $M=(M_t, t\geq0)$ is easily seen to be Markov, with a generator given by (see (1.15) in \cite{7} for the general case formula)

-where $\nu(dh) = \La(dh)/h^2$ and $F'(\mu;a)$ denotes the Fr\'echet derivative of $F$ at $\mu$ in the direction $\delta_{a}$ (see, e.g., (1.4) in \cite{7}).
-The process $M$ encodes the genealogy of the CSBP $(Z_t(1), t\ge 0)$ (this is a continuous time/space analogue to the relation between a Galton--Watson process and the associated tree).
-The composition of the population is then well-described by the {\it ratio process} $R=(R_t,\,t\geq 0)$ defined by $R_t= \frac{1}{Z_t(1)}M_t$, taking values in the space of probability measures.
+where $\nu(dh) = \La(dh)/h^2$, and $F'(\mu;a)$ denotes the Fr\'echet derivative of $F$ at $\mu$ in the direction $\delta_{a}$; see, for example, (1.4) in \cite{7}.
+The process $M$ encodes the genealogy of the CSBP $(Z_t(1), t\ge0)$ (this is a continuous time/space analogue to the relation between a Galton--Watson process and the associated tree).
+The composition of the population is then well described by the \textit{ratio process} $R=(R_t, t\geq0)$ defined by $R_t= \frac{1}{Z_t(1)}M_t$, taking values in the space of probability measures.
 Now define

 to be the point process of normalized jump sizes of $Z$.
-Here and below (without further mention), we will account in $\pi^Z$ only the points $({\Delta Z(t)}/{Z(t)},t) \in (0,\infty) \times [0,\infty)$, which represent the true jumps of the process. \begin{lemma} The condition \eqref{E:condition H} holds for $\pi^Z$, and the associated lookdown process $(\Theta_t(.), t \ge 0)$ is equal in law to the ratio process $(R(t),t\ge 0)$. \end{lemma}
+Here and below (without further mention), we will account in $\pi^Z$ only the points $({\Delta Z(t)}/{Z(t)},t) \in(0,\infty) \times[0,\infty)$, which represent the true jumps of the process. \begin{lemma} The condition \eqref{EconditionH} holds for $\pi^Z$, and the associated lookdown process $(\Theta_t(\cdot), t \ge0)$ is equal in law to the ratio process $(R(t),t\ge0)$. \end{lemma}